remarkjs/remark/doc/remarksetting.7.md

 The default, `"tab"`, will compile to bullets and spacing set to tab-stops (multiples of 4).

-The other value, `"mixed"`, uses `"tab"` when the list item spans multiple lines, and `"1"` otherwise.
+The other value, `"mixed"`, uses `"tab"` when the list item spans more than one line, and `"1"` otherwise.

 > **Note**: choosing `"tab"` results in the greatest support across
 > vendors when mixing lists, block quotes, indented code, etcetera.